wtorricos/SAFEFromScratch/Readme.md

 Now if you run `dotnet run RunTests` notice how your Shared.Tests are run along with both Client and Server tests.

 ## Bonus
-Our code looks pretty good now, but let's run fatomas to make sure is well formatted: `dotnet run Format`
+Our code looks pretty good now, but let's run fantomas to make sure is well formatted: `dotnet run Format`

-# Client - Server Communication
+<h1 id="client-server-communication">Client-Server Communication</h1>

 In order to send requests from the client to the server we are going to use [Fable.Remoting](https://github.com/Zaid-Ajaj/Fable.Remoting).
 - Add Fable.Remoting.Client to the Client project: `dotnet add src/Client/Client.fsproj package Fable.Remoting.Client`
 - Add Fable.Remoting.Giraffe to the Server project: `dotnet add src/Server/Server.fsproj package Fable.Remoting.Giraffe`